briangeis/cisco-enterprise-network/README.md

   via DHCP from `EDGE`
 - VLAN segmentation and routing are functioning correctly
 - Internal HTTP services are accessible from all internal VLANs
-- The Site-to-Site VPN tunnel is active and supports inter-VLAN routing and DHCP services
+- The site-to-site VPN tunnel is active and supports inter-VLAN routing and DHCP services

 #### Script Location